Narazaka/AvatarMenuCreaterForMA/README.md

-# AvatarMenuCreaterForMA
+# AvatarMenuCreatorForMA

-AvatarMenuCreater for Modular Avatar
+AvatarMenuCreator for Modular Avatar

 ## 概要